Kate Rotan: Other philanthropic work

 Rotan was a female pioneer of her time.
 Unlike many women in the era, Rotan taught for several years following her marriage to Edward.
 She also believed in the ability of women to change their communities through women's clubs – "When women unite, they acknowledge no defeat."

 In "Of What Use is a Federation Organ?" from The Federation Bulletin of 1906, Rotan advocated for a "properly edited and well-sustained" periodical of women's clubs activities.
 She suggested that "she who seeks to make the most of her ability, who feels her need of suggestion and inspiration for serious study, who desires to know what is being done by club women for enrichment of life, and for the promotion of ethical, education and civic betterment ... who seeks to feel the heart throb of that larger, nobler impulse in our twentieth century womanhood" will "find all these hinted or expressed, suggested or evolved in the pages of the carefully edited club journal."
 Rotan stated that women should read and study "the line of their deepest need or greatest interest," and should curate their newspapers and journals "with the same care, and for like reasons as the successful business man."

 Rotan also "had a heart for 'wayward girls,' the unwed mothers and the homeless young women of her community."
 She gave a speech at the 1912 Texas Conference on Charities and Corrections entitled "The Wayward Girl."
 Through her membership with the state Board of Control, Rotan helped to raise $25,000 to build the Gainesville State School for Girls.
 She later wrote in to the Waco Times-Herald to protest the building of a 10-foot high fence around the school, arguing that the fence would "destroy every good purpose for which the school was organized" by locking the girls – who were "often more sinned against than sinning" – inside the school like criminals.

+Rotan died at her home in Waco on October 17, 1931, and was buried at Oakwood Cemetery.